JakeStanger/Recipe-Remover/README.md

 Recipe-Remover
 ==============
+#Note
+I do not, and do not plan to, maintain this mod.
+Feel free to do whatever you want with it - include it in your modpack, clone it and update it, modify it or whatever.
+Personally, I'd recommend using Minetweaker instead as it does everything this does and more, with greater mod support.

 A very small Minecraft mod which allows you to remove ALL recipes for ANY block/item from ANY mod.